glory-arisah/Carousel/README.md

 ### Features

-- Ability to scroll through the carousel using left and right arrow keys
+- Ability to scroll through the carousel using left and right arrow keys on the keyboard
 - Ability to scroll using either the previous and next buttons or the dots at the bottom of the carousel